 Center, its board of advisors voted to name the after-dinner address at the

-and are pleased that the Beischer Address will be an annual
+and are pleased that the Beischer Address is an annual opportunity to remember

 7:45 a.m. - 8:30 a.m.